 I start with a simple table runner.
-I made it years ago from a linen curtain that was stained.
+I made it years ago from a stained linen curtain.
 It is a long runner strip with some cotton lace sewn to each end.

 Then, I put a basic garland on top of the table runner.
 I arrange it in the shape of a long oval to create the outline of the centerpiece, and cut the access.

 Next, I add a pine cone garland to the center of the table runner.
 I found this one at a thrift store years ago, but these are available everywhere!
 Or, you can just use extra pine cones toward the end!
 I arrange pillar and votive candles along the table runner in between the pine cone garland.